Remodeling for Resale Vs. Personal Taste

 Pools also lock out some buyers because they present safety risks to children.
 Additionally, pools have costly maintenance costs, which discourages prospective buyers.
 However, if your home is in an upscale neighborhood or a hot climate where a pool is helpful for most of the year, consider incorporating it.

 Your potential buyers may not share your taste in unique customizations for your home as much as you do.
-For instance, a built-in aquarium will be perfect for people marine life lovers.
+For instance, a built-in aquarium will be perfect for marine life lovers.
 However, it might put off people who don’t care about aquariums and would rather have more room.
 The maintenance and replacement costs may also turn away potential buyers.

 Tilework, ceilings, bright paint colors, and other signs of excessive personalization may also lower your home’s worth when it comes to selling.